Lynch Syndrome - Hereditary Nonpolyposis Colorectal Cancer (HNPCC)

 Diagnosis

-The diagnosis of LS is established by identification of a pathogenic variant in one of the MMR genes (MLH1, MSH2, MSH6, or PMS2) or an EPCAM deletion.
+The diagnosis of LS is established by the identification of a pathogenic variant in one of the MMR genes (MLH1, MSH2, MSH6, or PMS2) or an EPCAM deletion.
 Both sequencing and deletion/duplication analysis are necessary to identify all detectable pathogenic variants in MMR genes.
 If a pathogenic sequencing variant in an LS gene has already been identified in the family, targeted testing for the familial variant may be available.
+Ruling out a germline variant in patients with MMR deficiency or MSI (excluding MLH1 hypermethylation) is important, as it prevents intensive surveillance of Lynch-associated tumors in relatives otherwise identified as potentially at risk.

 ARUP Laboratory Tests